 Learn to Skate

-The All Seasons Center's Learn-to-Skate program is the United States Figure Skating (USFSA) Basic Skills Program.
-Instruction is a group setting with a 10 to 1 student to instructor ratio for Basic 1 on up and 8 to 1 ratio for Snowplow Sam.
-Class size is limited so pre-register early by calling the All Seasons Center 712-722-4386 ext.
-4 or by email Colton Waring.
+The All Seasons Center's Learn-to-Skate program is set up with instruction is a group setting with a 10 to 1 student to instructor ratio for Basic 1 on up and 8 to 1 ratio for Snowplow Sam.
+Class size is limited.
+Register online or by email Colton Waring.

 - Please arrive at least 15 minutes early on the first night of class to complete the registration process (i.e. payment, waiver of liability).
 Please note payment is due prior or at registration and waiver of liability must be signed before participant may get on the ice.
 The online registration includes the waiver of liability clause so you do not have to complete an additional waiver the first night of class.
 Thank you for your cooperation in this matter.

 - Please arrive for each class at least 15 minutes early to rent and/or lace up your skates and be on the ice at the start of class.

 - Please understand this is not a private lesson setting, this is a group lesson setting.
 If you are interested in private lessons please contact 712-722-4386 ext.
 4 for a list of private skating instructors.